-On a Saturday in September, he foraged into the Montana wilderness with a friend, a snake pole, and a cage.
-He came back with our new classroom pet.
+One Saturday in September, he foraged into the Montana wilderness with a friend, a snake pole, and a cage.
+He returned with our new classroom pet.

 Snake was fed various creatures, but usually not during class time.